-An air-source heat pump takes heat from the air and boosts it to a higher temperature using a heat pump.
-There are two main types of air-source heat pumps – air-to-water and air-to-air.
+An air-source heat pump takes heat from the air and boosts it to a higher temperature.
+There are two main types of air-source heat pumps; air-to-water and air-to-air.

 Air-to-water heat pumps take heat from the outside air and feed it into your wet central heating system (similar to existing gas central heating).
-As the heat produced is cooler than that from a conventional boiler, you may need to install larger radiators or underfloor heating in your home to make the most of it.
+As the heat produced is cooler than that from a conventional furnace or boiler, you may need to install larger radiators or underfloor heating in your home to make the most of it.
 Air-to-water heat pumps may be best suited to new-build properties or those that are energy efficient.